AMSP-04/NETN-LOG/NETN-LOG.md

 6. Rejects an offer from a provider using `RejectOffer`.

-7. Both consumer and provider can cancel the service before service delivery has started using `CancelRequest` with `RequestId` and on optional `Reason` parameter.
+7. Both consumer and provider can cancel the service before service delivery has started using `CancelRequest` with `RequestId` and an optional `Reason` parameter.
 If cancelled, the logistics pattern will also terminate.

 **Service Delivery**: the consumer indicates that the delivery process can start, and the selected provider starts to deliver, continuing until all the services are delivered.